Friedjof/LumiESP/lib/README.md

 #define LOG_STRING "%s (%s) [%s] '%s'"
 ```

-## TaskService
+## ControllerService

-The `TaskService` manages various tasks and ensures they are executed correctly.
+The `ControllerService` manages various tasks and ensures they are executed correctly.

 ### Functions